dilyn-corner/KISS-kde/README.md

 ```

 __ALTERNATIVELY__ you can install KISS with KDE already built and ready to go!
-It's basically just a KISS tarball but twenty times the size (because KDE).
-It
+It's basically just a KISS tarball.
+It is built with musl and GCC using:
-is a build of `plasma-desktop` with:

 `C(XX)FLAGS=-march=x86-64 -mtune=generic -pipe -Os`